- According to IEC 60502-1, GB

 b)Where (which part of the world) is the project undertaken

 As indicated by the chart above, various jurisdictions use different colors to indicate Phases, Neutral and Earth/Ground wires.
-For instance, in the U.S. and Canada, black wires indicate phase, while in other parts of the globe (EU), brown colored wires indicate that application.
-In most jurisdictions blue electrical wire indicates neutral, while black or silver color is used in others.
+For instance, in the U.S. and Canada, black electric cable wires indicate phase, while in other parts of the globe (EU), brown-colored wires indicate that application.
+In most jurisdictions, blue electrical wire indicates neutral, while black or silver color is used in others.

-As you can appreciate, there’s a lot involved in choosing and using the right home electrical wire for the right project.
+As you can appreciate, there’s a lot involved in choosing and using the right home depot electrical wire for the right project.
 Not only is the proper technique needed to wire a house for electricity, but success of the project also depends on your choice of the right electrical wire.
-With so much at stake, you need a wire manufacturer like ZW Cable to provide you the right electrical cable.
-Not only will you get the right product for the right application, but you’ll have access to the most reasonable electrical wire price anywhere…guaranteed!
+With so much at stake, you need a wire manufacturer or electrical wire wholesale like ZW Cable to provide you the right electrical cable.
+Not only will you get the right product for the right application, but you’ll have access to the most reasonable electrical wire price anywhere.
+If you looking for an electrical wire supplier near me, ZW cable will be your best choice.
+Guaranteed!